pars-linux/uludag/doc/en/package-review-process.rst

    notify the relevant component responsibles by e-mail about this new package reviewing request.

 #.
-The "Summary" part of the bug report should contain the name of the package.
+The "Summary" part of the bug report should contain the full path of the
+   package after review folder (ex: desktop/toolkit/gtk/gtkimageview).
 The "Details" part of the bug should contain the description of the package, e.g. a detailed phrase which explains the main objective of the package, what it does, etc.

 #.
 If the package is taken to the reviewing process because of a specific
    reason (e.g. the package may be a dependency of an available package in the